Roger Carr: Seattle Seahawks (1982)

 Carr joined a Seahawk team with a crowded wide receiver group, featuring Steve Largent and Paul Johns.
 In a strike-shortened 1982 season, Carr appeared in all nine games that were played, but saw limited action.
 He recorded 15 receptions for 265 yards and two touchdowns.
 After starting 0-2, the Seahawks replaced head coach Jack Patera with Carr's former Colts coach Mike McCormack.
 The Seahawks ended the truncated season at 4-5.

 In the lead-up to the 1983 season, Carr demanded to be paid more or be traded to a team where he could receive more playing time.
 In July 1983, the Seahawks announced that Carr had retired from the NFL.
 However, Carr claimed that the Seahawks disclosed Carr's retirement prematurely.
-He contemplated joining the United States Football League who were eyeing Tulsa, Oklahoma for a franchise location.
+He contemplated joining the United States Football League, which was eyeing Tulsa, Oklahoma for a franchise location.

 On August 24, 1983, the Seahawks traded Carr to the San Diego Chargers for draft considerations.